NIRVANALAN/LN3Diff/README.md

 <!-- A demo subset for stage-1 VAE reconstruction can be downloaded from [here](https://entuedu-my.sharepoint.com/:u:/g/personal/yushi001_e_ntu_edu_sg/Eb6LX2x-EgJLpiHbhRxsN9ABnEaSyjG-tsVBcUr_dQ5dnQ?e=JXWQo1).
 Note that for Objaverse training, we pre-process the raw data into [wds-dataset](https://github.com/webdataset/webdataset) shards for fast and flexible loading.
 The sample shard data can be found in [here](https://entuedu-my.sharepoint.com/:f:/g/personal/yushi001_e_ntu_edu_sg/ErtZQgnEH5ZItDqdUaiVbJgBe4nhZveJemQRqDW6Xwp7Zg?e=Zqt6Ss). -->

-For ShapeNet, we render our own data with foreground mask for training, which can be downloaded from [here](https://entuedu-my.sharepoint.com/:f:/g/personal/yushi001_e_ntu_edu_sg/EijBXIC_bUNOo0L3wnJKRqoBCqVnhhT_BReYRc1tc_0lrA?e=VQwWOZ).
-For training, we convert the raw data to LMDB for faster data loading.
-The pre-processed LMDB file can be downloaded from [here](https://entuedu-my.sharepoint.com/:f:/g/personal/yushi001_e_ntu_edu_sg/Ev7L8Als8K9JtLtj1G23Cc0BTNDbhCQPadxNLLVS7mV2FQ?e=C5woyE).

-For FFHQ, we use the pre-processed dataset from [EG3D](https://github.com/NVlabs/eg3d) and compress it into LMDB, which can also be found in the onedrive link above.

 ### For training stage-2 LDM